sktime/pytorch-forecasting/docs/source/developer_guide.rst

 Overview
 --------

-A contribution to ``pytorch-forecasting`` is usually a new **estimator**: a model, a data module, or a metric, most often for the v2 API.
+A contribution to ``pytorch-forecasting`` is usually a new **estimator**: a v2 model, a v2 data module, or a metric.
 Whatever you add follows a small set of shared conventions and, where one exists, an official extension template.
 This guide walks through setting up your environment, the architecture (so the conventions make sense), and how to add, verify, and submit a contribution.

 Setup / CI
 ----------